camunda/camunda-docs/docs/components/concepts/job-workers.md

 :::tip Failing a job with variables
 There are several advantages when failing a job with variables.
 Consider the following use cases:

 - You can fail a job and raise an incident by setting the job `retries` to zero.
 In this case, it would be useful to provide some additional details through a variable when the incident is analyzed.
 - You can partially complete a job and fail it.
-In this case, you can store store some information on the completed work in a variable, so job execution may continue from where it left off.
+In this case, you can store some information on the completed work in a variable, so job execution may continue where it left off.
   :::

 ## Timeouts